American Zoot Shooters Association (AZSA) Rules

 A goal of the AZSA is to encourage new shooters.
 Local club matches may relax the ten foot rule at local club matches only and allow new shooters to use non-conforming guns.
 New shooters should be encouraged to bring correct firearms to future matches.
 Also, new shooters may be allowed to use smaller caliber guns (eg, .22 rimfire) until they feel comfortable and switch to larger calibers specified in the rules.
 To be fair to the other shooters complying with the rules, the scores of the shooters with non-compliant guns should be noted separately in the match results.

 AZSA matches incorporate multiple stages which will be referred to as “capers”.
 Capers have designated points from which shooters start and then engage targets by a specified course of direction as quickly as possible until that shooter is finished or stopped by the RO.
 Shooters can compete in three divisions, Pistol, Rifle-Pistol and Rifle-Pistol-Shotgun.
-All divisions will compete in the same capers.
-There are two basic caper types: Good-Bad and Normal.
-Good-Bad capers are configured so that good characters engage certain targets and bad characters engage others.
-Good-Bad capers should have a balanced number of targets placed in such a way as to not offer an advantage to either character type.
-This insures fairness and proper scoring.
-Normal caper designs will be shot by all participants in the same manner.
+Separate Ladies divisions should also be provided.
+All divisions will shoot the same capers in the same manner.

 Unsportsmanlike behavior is unacceptable and will not be tolerated.
 Any AZSA participant may report specific actions to the match director for consideration as to unsportsmanlike conduct.
 Only the match director may reprimand or DQ a shooter for this behavior.
 It is at their complete discretion.

 1. AZSA will utilize USPSA™ cardboard targets and large steel targets until it develops its own.